tvillarete/SpotiFree/README.md

 # SpotiFree

-Do you have an iTunes library full of music but are unable to listen to it everywhere like on Spotify or Apple Music?
-SpotiFree aims to tackle that exact issue by making your entire library available through this custom-built web application, hosted from any computer that can run an Apache server.
+Spotify and Apple Music are awesome, but what if you already have an iTunes library full of music?
+Why should you have to pay to access your personal music library from anywhere via an Apple Music subscription?
+SpotiFree aims to tackle that exact issue by making your entire library available online through this custom-built web application, hosted from any personal computer that can run an Apache server.

 # Features
 - Artist and Album views